-Here's a map of the law school campus (click for larger):
+Here's a map of the Law School campus (just click on it for a larger image):

-Notice that the buildings in blue (and the library, shown in yellow) are the ones that actually make up the law school.
-The other red and orange buildings are undergraduate residence halls and facilities that generally aren't used by the law school students.
+Notice that the areas in blue (and the library, shown in yellow) are the ones that actually make up the Law School.
+The other red and orange buildings are undergraduate residence halls and facilities that generally aren't used by the Law School students.
 (If you're wondering where we live, jump ahead to Chapter 5.)
-Our campus is pretty self-sufficient in terms of things you would need from the school.
+Our campus is pretty selfsufficient in terms of things you would need from the school.
+Want proof?
 Here's a list of some of the things we have on campus that are used by students regularly:

-- Student lockers (good for storing incredibly heavy law textbooks, snacks, and coats) - A coffee shop and convenience store called "Legal Grounds" that is clutch when you get the study munchies in the middle of the day (featuring Starbucks coffee) - A bookstore that also carries school supplies, law school swag like mugs and sweatshirts, and emergency essentials like Advil and DayQuil so you can power through even on your worst days - A cafeteria that is open during regular school hours - A ton of classrooms and study spaces - And a killer library a ton of other great resources on the Chestnut Hill campus like Conte Forum (big blue building at D3) where you can watch a variety of our undergraduate sports teams and several of the libraries (like the O'Neill and Burns Libraries located at D2 and C2, respectively) are crowd pleasers since they look like Hogwarts and tend to be filled with undergrads stressing about Chemistry rather than law students stressing about Contracts.
+- Student lockers (good for storing incredibly heavy law textbooks, snacks, and coats) - A small convenience store called "On the Fly" that is clutch when you get the study munchies in the middle of the day - A bookstore that also carries school supplies, law school swag like mugs and sweatshirts, and emergency essentials like Advil and DayQuil so you can power through even on your worst days - A cafeteria that is open during regular school hours - A ton of classrooms and study spaces - And a killer library

-Still, you will have to venture off Law School grounds to the Chestnut Hill campus occasionally, particularly at the beginning of the year for things like parking permits, submitting immunization records, picking up student IDs (all of which we'll cover in Chapter 3).
-So here's a map of the Chestnut Hill campus (again, just click on it for an interactive version):
+Still, you will have to venture off of Law School Island to the Chestnut Hill campus occasionally, particularly at the beginning of the year for things like parking permits, submitting immunization records, picking up student IDs (all of which we'll cover in Chapter 3).
+So here's a map of the Chestnut Hill campus (again, just click on it for a bigger image):